 YOUR NEXT STEP: In order to get a lease for one of the RV sites or berths at Snug Harbor, the following must happen:

 a.
 Fill out the lease request form completely.
 We should respond within 24 hours, except for holiday week ends.
-We will email you a lease application.
+We will email you a lease application or if you are nearby ask you to schedule an appointment to come see the available sites.

 b.
 You or the person who wants to lease a site needs to complete our application and lease agreement.
 We generally will not accept applications that do not give details about the Park Model, RV or boat to be stored onsite, unless you are planning to buy an RV or boat.
 Once the credit application has been completed and we've had 1-3 days to review, do credit check, and review photo or plans of the unit or vessel you want to bring onsite.
 We do check references and basic background (i.e. has the applicant broken park rules in the past-we keep a list of names) as well as credit for all adults named on the lease application.
 RV and/or boat owner must provide proof of insurance prior to lease acceptance.
 RV units coming onsite must be maintained in like new condition, and if it is a park model RV, it must be from a manufacturer approved by California with required California sticker on the unit.